EAM Jaishankar meets Russian foreign minister Lavrov in Bali | Headlines

 - India

-External Affairs Minister S Jaishankar on Friday held talks with his Russian counterpart Sergey Lavrov on pressing global issues including the crisis in Ukraine and the situation in Afghanistan.
+External Affairs Minister S Jaishankar and his Russian counterpart Sergey Lavrov on Friday held talks on pressing global issues, including the Ukraine crisis, and reaffirmed the commitment to further expand bilateral ''contacts at all levels''.

 The meeting took place on the sidelines of the G-20 foreign ministers' conclave in the Indonesian city of Bali.